erickbytes/lofipython/content/blog/generating-positive-thoughts-with-google-vision-ocr-and-markov-chains.rst

 Check out the Markov chain in the wild `here <https://positivethoughts.pythonanywhere.com/>`__.

-Update: in April 2025, my positivipy app eclipsed 20,000 hits according to PythonAnywhere.
+**Update**

-The app is still alive almost 10 years later and drawing visits from around the globe!
+In April 2025, my positivipy app eclipsed approcximately 800 page views according to PythonAnywhere's resources loaded traffic counter.
+The app is still nearly 10 years later and drawing visits from around the globe!